Oncology Massage in Palmview

 Oncology Massage is a gentle, nurturing and effective massage that safely addresses the needs of a cancer patient or anyone with a history of cancer (or other degenerative illness).
 Oncology Massage therapists understand the science and pay close attention to the physical, emotional and psychological needs of a client during diagnosis, treatment, recovery, survivorship or palliative care.
 People who have cancer or a history of cancer should see a qualified Oncology Massage Therapist, as these therapists have the proper training to assist with the unique requirements that cancer presents.

-Oncology massage is beneficial for cancer patients, elderly clients, or clients with a health issue that leaves them weak or with reduced energy levels.
+Oncology massage is beneficial for cancer patients, elderly clients, or anyone with a health issue that leaves them weak or with reduced energy levels.
 The massage techniques used are gentle and slow and induce deep relaxation in the body which also helps to calm the mind.
-Oncology massage is a specialised massage technique adapted to the client's unique state of health.
+Oncology massage is a specialised massage technique adapted to the client’s unique state of health.
 It is a safe and complimentary therapy for clients undergoing allopathic treatments for their health issues.
+Oncology massage therapists are trained to treat the person holistically ensuring that the massage is personalised for the clients unique experience in the present moment.

 Medical Research